Vietnam's Next Top Model season 2: Episode 4

-The judges selected 15 girls moved to their official house.
+The judges selected 15 girls moved to their official house at Saigon Pearl.
 First conflict was stirred up in the house regarding 5 beds for 15 girls.

 The challenge of this week was to do catwalk on a busy street's pedestrian crossing.
 Lê Thúy's pain let her down and she was transferred to hospital.
-Later, expectantly, Nguyễn Thùy Dương was announced as a winner of the challenge.
+Later, expectantly, Hoàng Thị Thuỳ was announced as a winner of the challenge.

 For the week's photo shoot, the girls were told to portray their beauty and pride by using the image of the white rose.
 Hoàng Oanh and Thị Thùy both excelled while the others did not impress the judge.
 Lê Thị Phương and Lưu Khánh Linh were in the bottom two, and Khánh Linh was sent home even though she was one of the judge's favorites during the casting.